Thanksgiving Books for Kids

 The Money Tree

 Not a Thanksgiving book, but a story that fits the theme of contentment.
 It’s a classic story about finding joy in the little things.
-Sadly this is out of print, but can be found used.
+Sadly this is out of print, but can often be found used on Amazon, ThriftBooks, and eBay.
 I was able to borrow this from my local library.

 View on Amazon